vera-univie/Automated-Setup/README.md

 the different support modules, or if it should download a stable version from our github.

 ## EtherCAT for EPICS
-To install EtherCAT for EPICS, execute the epics-ethercat_setup.sh file, which must be in your EPICS folder.
+To install EtherCAT for EPICS, execute the epics-ethercat_setup.sh file, which must be in your scripts folder.
 > sudo chmod u+x epics-ethercat_setup.sh
 >
 > sudo ./epics-ethercat_setup.sh